 Originally, I made this using a caramel buttercream, but with the addition of the caramel sauce it was a little too sweet.
 Instead, I added salt to the buttercream, and this cut the sweetness in a great way, balancing boozy, salty and sweet – yum!

-These boozy cupcakes are great any time, but St Patrick’s Day is the perfect opportunity to make an Irish whiskey cupcake if I’ve ever heard one.
+They’re especially great at St Patrick’s Day using Irish whiskey!
+St Patrick’s Day is the perfect opportunity to make an Irish whiskey cupcake if I’ve ever heard one.
 Serve these beauties alongside my Bailey’s Irish cream cupcakes and green matcha cupcakes for a St Paddy’s Day cupcake dessert table.

 They’re also great around the Christmas holiday season and Father’s Day for a sweet boozy gift!